Busan: Economy

 The Gwangbok-dong, Nampo-dong, and Jungang-dong areas form the old central business district.
 Some of the restaurants in this district use family recipes passed down through the generations.
 Jagalchi Market, a large seafood market, is located in this area.
 The Gukje Market is also nearby.
 Jungang-dong is the home of many international law offices, the old immigration office, and the international ferry terminal serving Japanese routes.

 Busan has many major department stores, including Lotte Department Store (located in Seomyeon, Centum City, Gwangbok-dong and Dongnae), Lotte Premium Outlet (in Gimhae and Gijang), Shinsegae Premium Outlet (in Gijang), as well as large supermarket chains across the city, such as Homeplus, e-mart, and Costco.

 Busan's major hotels include The Westin Chosun Busan, Paradise Busan, and Park Hyatt Busan.
 In 2017, Ananti Hilton Busan opened in the Gijang-eup district.

+The announcement of the BTS Arirang world tour led to a surge in searches for Busan as a travel destination, leading to a potential boost in economy.

 Education

 Universities with graduate schools

 A panoramic view of Pusan National University.